-- Part 1: Total moisture of coal (Part 101); - Part 2: Total moisture of coke (Part 102); - Part 6: Ultimate analysis of coal (Part 106); - Part 7: Ultimate analysis of coke (Part 106); - Part 8: Chlorine in coal and coke (Part 106); - Part 9: Phosphorus in coal and coke (Part 106); - Part 10: Arsenic in coal and coke (Part 106); - Part 11: Forms of sulphur in coal (Part 106); - Part 14: Analysis of coal ash and coke ash (Part 114); - Part 15: Fusibility of coal ash and coke ash (Part 113); - Part 16: Methods for reporting results (Part 100); - Part 17: Size analysis of coal (Part 109); - Part 18: Size analysis of coke (Part 110);

-- Part 20: Determination of Hardgrove grindability index of hard coal (Part 112);

-- Part 21: Determination of moisture-holding capacity of hard coal (Part 103); - Part 104: Proximate analysis; - Part 105: Determination of gross calorific value; - Part 107: Caking and swelling properties of coal; - Part 108: Tests special to coke; - Part 111: Determination of abrasion index of coal.
+- Part 1: Total moisture of coal (Part 101); - Part 2: Total moisture of coke (Part 102); - Part 6: Ultimate analysis of coal (Part 106); - Part 7: Ultimate analysis of coke (Part 106); - Part 8: Chlorine in coal and coke (Part 106); - Part 9: Phosphorus in coal and coke (Part 106); - Part 10: Arsenic in coal and coke (Part 106); - Part 11: Forms of sulphur in coal (Part 106); - Part 14: Analysis of coal ash and coke ash (Part 114); - Part 15: Fusibility of coal ash and coke ash (Part 113); - Part 16: Methods for reporting results (Part 100); - Part 17: Size analysis of coal (Part 109); - Part 18: Size analysis of coke (Part 110); - Part 20: Determination of Hardgrove grindability index of hard coal (Part 112); - Part 21: Determination of moisture-holding capacity of hard coal (Part 103); - Part 104: Proximate analysis; - Part 105: Determination of gross calorific value; - Part 107: Caking and swelling properties of coal; - Part 108: Tests special to coke; - Part 111: Determination of abrasion index of coal.

 The methods given in BS 1016 are specified for the analysis of coal or of coke or, in some instances, for the analysis of both coal and coke.
-Experience has shown that, in general, the methods may also be used for the analysis of manufactured smokeless fuels (other than coke) made by a conventional process.
-However, as no systematic survey has been made of their applicability to all such fuels, it is not possible to state whether the ultimate analysis methods for coal (see Part 6) or those for coke will be more appropriate for a particular fuel; usually the former are likely to be satisfactory for fuels prepared at temperatures below 800 °C.
+Experience has shown that, in general, the methods may also be used for the analysis of manufactured smokeless fuels other than coke made by a conventional process.
+However, as no systematic survey has been made of their applicability to all such fuels, it is not possible to state whether the ultimate analysis methods for coal or those for coke (see Part 7) will be more appropriate for a particular fuel; usually the former are likely to be satisfactory for fuels prepared at temperatures below 800 °C.

-The revision of Part 7 has been undertaken in order to complete the introduction of metric units and to adopt a uniform presentation.
-No technical changes have been made to the methods retained from the previous edition of this Part, but the Liebig method has been deleted as it is now little used for the determination of carbon and hydrogen in coke.
+The revision of Part 6 has been undertaken in order to complete the introduction of metric units and to adopt a uniform presentation.
+No technical changes have been made to the methods retained from the previous edition of this Part, but the Liebig method has been deleted as it is now little used for the determination of carbon and hydrogen in coal.

 The high temperature method for the determination of carbon and hydrogen is technically equivalent to ISO 609.
-Similarly, the method for nitrogen and the method for sulphur correspond technically with those specified in ISO 333 and ISO 351, respectively.
+Similarly, the method for nitrogen, the method for sulphur and the gravimetric method for carbon dioxide correspond technically with those specified in ISO 333, ISO 351 and ISO 925 respectively.
+There is no ISO titrimetric method for the determination of carbon dioxide.